 Visit a museum that has a Hispanic exhibit to honor NHHM.
-For example, the Smithsonian Latino Center and the National Museum of American History is going to celebrate Hispanic Heritage Month with “Making History, Sharing Culture,” featuring Disney Pixar’s revered movie, "Coco."
+For example, the Smithsonian Latino Center and the National Museum of American History are going to celebrate Hispanic Heritage Month with “Making History, Sharing Culture,” featuring Disney Pixar’s revered movie, "Coco."
 On Saturday, October 6, visitors to the museum can also participate in learning activities, such as listening to storytelling through animation, watching a cooking demonstration by Mexican American chef Zarela Martinez, meeting "Coco" co-director Adrian Molina and animator Alonso Martinez and dancing to the music of Grupo Bella, which is an all-female mariachi band.

 Trace back your own heritage to get to know your Hispanic roots (or to see if you have any!).
-You can do this on sites like Ancestry.com, FindMyPast, 23andMe or MyHeritage.
+You can do this on sites like Ancestry.com, FindMyPast, 23andMe, or MyHeritage.
 You can research your ancestor's migration to the United States, and you might even get lucky enough to connect with distant cousins in your home Hispanic country if you have any.

 There are tons of local Hispanic Heritage Months events going on from parades to concerts to restaurant specials.
 Check out your local city's site and/or reach out to the municipality board to find out what events are happening in your area.

 The National Zoo, for example, hosts a family day called ZooFiesta that includes live music and educational activities that focus on conservation in Central and South America.
-The animal keepers, for example, present talks, feedings and demonstrations featuring all kinds of native animals from Andean bears, sloths, golden lion tamarins, Panamanian golden frogs and more.
+The animal keepers, for example, present talks, feedings, and demonstrations featuring all kinds of native animals from Andean bears, sloths, golden lion tamarins, Panamanian golden frogs, and more.